Why I Always Make Multiple Offers & How I Do It!!

 "I can certainly make you an all-cash offer, but I know that I can offer you more money that would be closer to your asking price if you are willing to take payments over time.
 Is that something you'd considered?”

 That last sentence opens the discussion to seller financing and the tax benefits associated with this type of funding.
 Seller financing is always a great tool for “creating” deals and we will dive deeper into it in a future post so be sure to keep an eye out for that.
-In the meantime you might find some value in The Storage Rebellion University where you will gain instant (and FREE) access to more videos that educate and empower you around all things self storage.
+In the meantime you might find some value in The Storage Rebellion University where you will gain instant access to more videos that educate and empower you around all things self storage.
 Click here to learn more